 The call contains any type of data and connects to the Switched-56 data service.
-The only services available to lines using inband signaling (T1 or E1 lines containing one or more switched channels, and Switched-56 lines) are 56K and 56KR.

-• 56KR
+56KR

 The call contains restricted data, guaranteeing that the data the MAX transmits meets the density restrictions of D4-framed TI lines, and connects to the Switched-56 data service.
-The only services available to lines using inband signaling (T1 or E1 lines containing one or more switched channels, and Switched-56 lines) are 56K and 56KR.